kvman1122/english/past-simple.md

 # Past Simple

 ## Use
-* 2323423
+* About an event that happened at some point in the past
-* О последовательных действиях в прошлом
+* On consecutive actions in the past
-* О событии, которое длилось определенное время, но началось и закончилось в прошлом (с фразами for two years, all day, all year)
+* About an event that lasted a certain time, but started and ended in the past (with phrases for two years, all day, all year)
-* О действии, которое повторялось в прошлом (e. g. _I went to school in Brooklyn_)
+* About the action that was repeated in the past (e.g. I went to school in Brooklyn)
-* О законченном периоде в прошлом (e. g. _I lived in Spain last year_)
+* A completed period in the past (e.g. I lived in Spain last year)

 ### Phrases